DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/parameters-overview.md

 	![](../../../../../images/eurd-win-parameters-for-data-binding.png)

-	You can refer to a parameter in [mail merge](../../bind-to-data/use-embedded-fields-mail-merge.md).
-Add a question mark in front of the parameter's name.
+	Add a question mark in front of a parameter's name to refer to it in [mail merge](../../bind-to-data/use-embedded-fields-mail-merge.md).

 	![](../../../../../images/eurd-win-mailmerge-parameters.png)